 Higher level analytics can be customize for different situations.
 For example, if several smart cameras are monitoring an area that only allows restricted personal, artificial intelligence and deep learning can be used to train the system to identify authorized people and sound the alarm for unauthorized people.

-Intel provides the Intel® Computer Vision SDK based OpenVX*, OpenCL™ software technology, and OpenCV.
-Intel® Computer Vision SDK is a specialized set of libraries for enabling computer vision processing.
+Intel provides the Intel® Distribution of OpenVINO™ Toolkit-based OpenVX*, OpenCL™ software technology, and OpenCV*.
+Intel Distribution of OpenVINO Toolkit is a specialized set of libraries for enabling computer vision processing.

 Computational power near the video source is also important in reducing latency in timing sensitive application.
 In autonomous vehicle applications, pedestrian recognition needs to happen immediately and avoid the latencies associated with the cloud.